 This is the first thing to consider.

-Moving on, let’s see the next process.
+Moving on, let’s look at the next process.

 2. Use Tokens To Improve API Security